Go to the ‘Members Only‘ tab for a link to a map and directions to the site.

 If you are using a Smart Phone I suggest you turn it sideways to view this page

-Sadly, our use of this site, after many, many years, ceases after 31 May 2023
+Sadly, our use of this site, after many, many years, ceased after 31 May 2023

 All 2023 club activities are scheduled for our Knettishall site – Hanky Planky Wacky Races Family Fun Day & BBQ; the BMFC World Record challenge 2023; BMFC Round the world Challenge.
 As well, of course, as routine flying after 31 May 2023.